-Over half of our habitable land is now farmed to feed a global food production system and supply chain.
-What happens on these farms will determine our future health, biodiversity and climate.
+Almost half the world’s habitable land is now farmed to feed our global food production system.
+What happens on these farms will determine our biodiversity, climate and future health.

 However, there are barriers that prevent farmers becoming a driver of positive change.